How can we help you?

 Our initial discussion is offered free of charge, so that we can advise how we might best be involved.

-We can review your property or site and discuss what you'd like to achieve in terms of design, budget and timescale, to assist in defining a brief and outlining a concept proposal.
-This can be developed into a feasibility scheme, to assess the practicalities of the project.
+We can review your property or site and discuss what you'd like to achieve in terms of design, budget and timescale.
+We'll then help you to define a brief that will inform our concept proposals.
+Once you're happy with our initial ideas, we will develop these into a feasibility scheme that will allow us all to assess the practicalities of the project, making sure our proposals are the right solution for you before pushing ahead further.

-We can advise on the likelihood of achieving Planning permission, if required, based on past experience and our knowledge of Island Plan policies.
-We can then request pre-application Planning advice or submit outline or full Planning applications, to suit your particular project's circumstances.
+We can advise on whether Planning permission will be required and the likelihood of achieving this if it is, based on past experience and our knowledge of Island Plan policies.
+We can then request pre-application advice from the Planning Department if appropriate and will submit outline or full Planning applications on your behalf, to suit your particular project's circumstances.
+We can advise you on what other consultants you might need and point you in the right directtion to obtain any additional specialist surveys or input.

-We have extensive Building Byelaws knowledge and are able to prepare and submit the necessary drawings, technical notes and JSAP calculations that are required in order to obtain Byelaws permission, which is required prior to commencing any regulated building works.
+We have extensive Building Byelaws knowledge and an excellent working relationship with the Building Control Department.
+We are able to prepare and submit the necessary drawings, technical notes and JSAP calculations that are required in order to obtain Byelaws permission, which is required prior to commencing any regulated building works.

 Once statutory permissions have been obtained you may require a more detailed package of drawn and written information to allow building contractors to prepare a more accurate price (tender).
-If you wish, we can also undertake a Contract Administration role to monitor site works to completion.
+If you wish, we can undertake a Contract Administration role to liaise with the main contractor and monitor the progress of site works, usually working alongside your structural engineer and quantity surveyor, to steer the project towards a successful completion.

 00 Meet